Authentic Lessons for 21st Century Learning

 Explain that the "head" of the fishbone is where the effect/outcome is written ahead of time usually a topic predetermined by the teacher based on what they are covering.
 For the example in this presentation our effect/outcome is "Many species of elephants are endangered."

-For the "fishbones" participants will record factors that would contribute to this effect or outcome.
+For the "fishbones," participants will record factors that would contribute to this effect or outcome.
 For the example on the handout, a few examples have already been pre-filled.
 Explain that in the classroom participants can decide if they would like to provide pre-filled examples.

 Once the strategy has been explained, invite participants to turn to their elbow partners and discuss some of the possible factors that contribute to the effect on page 4 the Fishbone Diagram.
 Provide time for participants to discuss factors with elbow partners and fill in the remaining spaces.

-Once participants have filled in the remaining fishbones, if you are keeping the original effect/outcome move to slide 15 with an example of a pre-filled fishbone for participants to review how this could look completed.
+Once participants have filled in the remaining fishbones, if you are keeping the original effect/outcome move to slide 15 with an example of a pre-filled fishbone for participants to review how this could look when completed.

 Now that you have shared an example of a completed diagram, transition to slide 16 and have participants return to their Note Catcher.
 Read the question on the slide, "How can you use this strategy to foster student-centered learning in your classroom?"